-The fifth International Summer School on HPC Challenges in Computational Sciences will be held June 1-6, 2014, in Budapest, Hungary.
-The summer school is sponsored by the European Union Seventh Framework Program’s Partnership for Advanced Computing in Europe Implementation Phase project (PRACE-3IP), the US National Science Foundation’s Extreme Science and Engineering Discovery Environment (XSEDE) project, RIKEN Advanced Institute for Computational Science (RIKEN AICS), and Compute/Calcul Canada.
+Graduate students and postdoctoral scholars in the United States, Europe, and Japan are invited to apply for the fourth International Summer School on HPC Challenges in Computational Sciences, to be held June 23-28, 2013, at New York University in New York City.
+The summer school is sponsored by the US National Science Foundation’s Extreme Science and Engineering Discovery Environment (XSEDE) project, the European Union Seventh Framework Program’s Partnership for Advanced Computing in Europe (PRACE), and RIKEN Advanced Institute for Computational Science (RIKEN AICS).

-Leading American, Canadian, European, and Japanese computational scientists and HPC technologists will offer instruction on a variety of topics, including:
+Leading American, European and Japanese computational scientists and high-performance computing technologists will offer instruction on a variety of topics, including:

-- Access to EU, US, Japanese, and Canadian cyberinfrastructures
+- Access to EU, US, and Japanese cyberinfrastructures

 - HPC challenges by discipline (e.g., bioinformatics, computer science, chemistry, and physics)

 The expenses-paid summer school will benefit advanced scholars from European, US, and Japanese institutions who use HPC to conduct research.